MLHale/nebraska-gencyber-modules/2021/intro_to_first_principles/README.md

 #### 7. Data Hiding

 - What is Data Hiding?
-  - Only allow necessary aspects of a data structure (e.g. a table) to be observed or accessed.
-Log all access attempts.
+  - Only allow necessary aspects of a data structure (e.g. a table) to be observed or accessed. `Hide` the rest of the `data` and log all access attempts.

 - Examples